mikalambert/UCSC_DESI_MW/README.md

 # UCSC_DESI_MW
-My first year project code repository
+My first year project code repository.

+Working on the disequilibrium of the MW disk.